blay/blay.se/edgeryders.markdown

 Taking to the streets | Edgeryders, Project Website. (n.d.).
 Taking to the streets | Edgeryders, Project Website.

+Titley, G. (2008).
+The future of the Council of Europe youth policy:
+AGENDA 2020.

 WE, THE PEOPLE | Edgeryders, Project Website. (n.d.).
 WE, THE PEOPLE |
 Edgeryders, Project Website.

+von Hippel, E. (2005). *Democratizing innovation*.